Degree: Bachelor of Science in Technical and Professional Communication

 The 21-year-old from Muskegon will begin her career this summer at Walt Disney World in Lake Buena Vista, Fla., where she will put her new Bachelor of Science degree in Technical and Professional Communication to work.
 Walukonis landed an internship in internal communications and will work with Disney College Program students.

 Walukonis is already familiar with the program.
-After graduating in 2008 from Mona Shores High School, Walukonis attended Muskegon Community College, where she earned an associate’s degree in Arts and Sciences.
+After graduating in 2008 from Mona Shores High School, Walukonis attended Muskegon Community College, where she earned an associate’s degree in Arts, Sciences and Education.
 After completing her degree, she got a six-month paid internship with Disney.

 “I met people from around the world and learned how to transform vacations by simply talking to people.
 This turned my focus to a degree in communication,” Walukonis said.
 “Without that internship at Disney, I think my life would be a lot different.”